-Thanks to the Poly platform, the Palace of Versailles offers you the opportunity to enter its buildings and explore every corner, and learn more about history, whenever you want, wherever you want.
-This innovative interaction with Versailles’ heritage will enable you to personalise and diversify your visiting tour as you please.
+With the Sketchfab platform, the Palace of Versailles offers you the opportunity to enter its premises and explore its nooks and crannies and historical insights, at any time, whenever you wish.
+This innovative interaction with the heritage of Versailles will allow you to personalise, diversify and extend your visit in your own way.

 When the virtual and heritage meet

 The partnership between the Palace of Versailles and Google Arts & Culture was set up to combine the riches of our historical heritage and the innovation of new technologies, to make them accessible to all.

 Find out more about the Palace of Versailles on artsandculture.google.com and information about the partnership:

 "With the support of the State, but also of all the people who love Versailles, we are fighting.
 We hope to get through this difficult period without letting go of what makes the Estate’s core greatness, so that it continues to shine throughout the world ", Catherine Pégard, President.

 Take part in the history of the palace of Versailles by supporting a project that suits you: adopt a linden tree, contribute to the missions of the Palace or participate in the refurnishing of the royal apartments.I support Versailles